xbc5/aegis/README.md

 The `i` will install what's appropriate into each qube:
 - template: system deps, and service;
-- proxy vm: script, firewall rules, config directory;
+- tun-t: script, firewall rules, config directory;

 The config directory is `/usr/local/etc/aegis`, and Wireguard configs live under the `confs` directory.